Christophernph/WatchWinder_Single/README.md

 A single press of the encoder button while on the STATUS menu item will cycle through the three different settings of the winder (ON/OFF/NIGHT).

 #### Adjusting Turns per Day ####
-A single press of the encoder button while pn the TPD menu item will allow for setting the number of turns per day using the encoder.
+A single press of the encoder button while on the TPD menu item will allow for setting the number of turns per day using the encoder.
 A single press again will set the selected number of turns per day.

 #### Adjusting Turn Direction ####
 A single press of the encoder button while on the DIR menu item will cycle through the three different direction settings of the winder (BI/CLK/CCLK).